skyywaffle/MJUADS_Autosplitter_Utility/README.md

 ## Usage
 - Download both the LiveSplit.DeSmuME.dll and MJUADS_Autosplitter_Utility_(version).exe files from [Releases](https://github.com/skyywaffle/MJUADS_Autosplitter_Utility/releases).
 - Place LiveSplit.DeSmuME.dll in your LiveSplit/Components directory.
-- Launch MJUADS_Autosplitter_Utility.exe and configure according to game version and category!
+- Launch MJUADS_Autosplitter_Utility_(version).exe and configure according to game version and category!
 - Your layout file should then be all ready for autosplitting.

 ## Contributing